10 Resources for Church Arts Ministries

 1. The big picture on a church arts ministry.
 I'm biased here, of course, but I'd be remiss not to recommend the book I edited, For the Beauty of the Church: Casting a Vision for the Arts.
 Its express purpose was to offer church leaders and artists a "big picture" of the ways in which the arts fit into God's purposes for the church.
 The more practical chapters include, "The Artist," "The Practitioner" and "The Dangers."

-2. The concrete picture on a church arts ministry.
+2. A concrete picture on a church arts ministry.
 Michael Bauer's book, Arts Ministry: Nurturing the Creative Life of God's People, is an excellent introduction to the idea of an arts ministry.
 Chapter titles include "An Introduction to Arts Ministry," "Skepticism about Arts Ministry," "Arts Ministry and Human Formation," "Arts Ministry and the World," and "The Practice of Arts Ministry."
 This may represent, to my mind, the best one-stop-shop resource of the lot.
+Scott McElroy's book is also another possible resource.

 4. The book to read: part 1.
 I've used Rory Noland's book, The Heart of the Artist: A Character-Building Guide for You and Your Team, over the years and found it to be a helpful introduction to the sorts of issues (personal, relational, spiritual and practical) that artists regularly face.